About Your Water Quality

 You should know that your water is safe to drink.
-Community water suppliers are responsible for providing an annual water quality report known as the Consumer Confidence Report (CCR).
-Small community CCRs are available on the Alantic States Rural Water & Wastewater Association website.
-Large community CCRs are posted on the individual suppliers website.
+Community water suppliers are responsible for providing an annual water quality report known as the Consumer Confidence Report.
+These reports are available on the Alantic States Rural Water & Wastewater Association website for small communities.
+Large community reports are posted on the individual suppliers website.

 Owners of private wells are responsible for making sure their home water supply is safe to drink.

 The Office of Drinking Water and the University of Rhode Island have conducted assessments of the sources of all public water supplies in the state.
 Summaries for Community water suppliers’ are available from your water supplier or at the links below.

 Additional source water protection resources are available at the University of Rhode Island's web page on Source Water Assessments.